SmokinCaterpillar/pypet/doc/source/introduction.rst

 ================================
-What is P37 all about?
+What is pyPET all about?
 ================================

 Whenever you do numerical simulations in science, you come across two major problems.